Houston Texting & Driving Accident Attorneys

 The most commonly-used analogy to represent the dangers of texting while driving has been provided by NHTSA:

 Sending or reading a text takes your eyes off the road for 4.6 seconds.
 At 55 mph, that's like driving the length of an entire football field while blindfolded."

-Did you know that nearly 20 percent of all traffic fatalities each year could have been avoided had it not been for a driver that was texting while driving?
-This statistic is shocking, especially in light of the fact that texting and driving has been outlawed in most states.
-In Texas, all "novice" drivers (those who have had their licenses for less than one year) are banned from using cell phones while driving in any capacity.
-Texas has also banned texting and driving for bus drivers and for any driver when they are driving in a school zone.
-While texting may not be outlawed for every driver in Texas, it can be considered negligence if it contributes to a motor vehicle collision.
+Did you know nearly 20% of all traffic fatalities each year could be avoided had it not been for a driver who was texting while driving?
+This is shocking, especially considering that texting and driving has been outlawed in most states.
+In Texas, all "novice" drivers (those who've had their licenses for less than a year) are banned from using cells while driving in any capacity.
+Texas has also banned texting and driving for bus drivers and drivers in school zones.
+While texting may not be outlawed for every driver, it can be considered negligence if it contributes to a collision.

 Young Drivers & Cell Phone Use

 Another worrisome statistic is that a majority of drivers who choose to text while driving are young drivers typically between the ages of 16 to 24.
 More than half of all teenagers who own cell phones between the ages of 16 and 17 say that they frequently text or talk on the phone while driving, according to research from the Pew Research Foundation.
 Drivers between the ages of 16 and 24 are already considered "inexperienced" and at a higher risk for being involved in an accident.
 Combine inexperience with distraction and it is a recipe for disaster.
 Research also seems to indicate that teenagers who are passengers being driven by other teenagers who text and drive are less likely to speak up about texting.
 When other teens don't speak up, it can translate into a texting and driving accident that could end up costing them their lives.

 Filing a Personal Injury Lawsuit with Arnold & Itkin's Help